Islandora/scyllaridae/README.md

 ## Attribution

-This is spiritually a fork of the php/symfony implementation at https://github.com/Islandora/crayfish, generalized so new microservices that just need the command arguments set properly on a binary on disk can quickly spin up a new microservice.
+This is spiritually a fork of the php/symfony implementation at https://github.com/Islandora/crayfish, generalized to allow new microservices to just define a Dockerfile to install the proper binary/depencies and a YML spec to execute the binary depending on the mimetype being processed.